North Korea releases video of missionary from South accused of spying

 North Korea says Kim is a South Korean spy who was secretly trying to overthrow the state.

-Pyongyang said in November it had arrested a South Korean spy and was investigating him on charges of espionage, a rare report of a secret agent being captured by either neighbour.
+Pyongyang said in November it had arrested a South Korean spy and was investigating him on charges of espionage, a rare report of a secret agent being captured by either neighbor.

 After the broadcast, the South Korean government urged Pyongyang to free Kim.